A And T Well Pumps Raleigh

 • A recent heavy rain washed surface water into your well, causing contamination.

-If your well pump is running continuously, it is probably a sign that it needs to be replaced or, at the very least, repaired.
+If your well pump is running continuously, it is probably a sign that you need a new well pump.
 If you have an above-ground jet pump system, the intake pipe needs to be primed, usually caused by a leak in the suction line.
-This means it needs to have water in the jet system in order to generate the suction needed to pull water up and into the water line.
+This means it needs to have water in the jet system to generate the suction needed to pull water up and into the water line.
 Otherwise, the pressure control switch is faulty, the pipe has a leak, or the pump may be wearing out and is unable to generate enough water pressure to trigger the cut-off.

 What it could be: